-The IASB has issued a request for information seeking feedback in several areas of focus
+The IASB has issued a request for information seeking feedback in several areas

 Since it came into effect in 2013, IFRS 13 Fair Value Measurement has given rise to a number of implementation issues.
 In response, the IASB has issued a request for information (RFI) on this standard.
 It seeks feedback from constituents on their experience of IFRS 13 so that the IASB can assess whether the standard is achieving its objectives.